Loading Events

 $20.00

-We will review the history of what people have believed about estrogen and testosterone, how they acted on those beliefs, how those beliefs changed over time, and how we arrived a the beliefs commonly held today
+This webinar will review the history of what people have believed about estrogen and testosterone, how they acted on those beliefs, how those beliefs changed over time, and how we arrived at the beliefs commonly held today.
+Drawing from his book, Sex Science Self: A Social History of Estrogen, Testosterone, and Identity, Bob Ostertag will trace the often overlooked story of how estrogen and testosterone became powerful pharmaceutical tools, and how they came to be deeply entangled with ideas of gender and sexuality.

 Learning Objectives: